top of page

 “When I show up to the schools and the girls see me with my Jordans and they learn about my background after maybe they saw me somewhere on a billboard in the city, I think it opens their eyes a little and shows how inclusive this sport is.”

-At halftime of the Giants vs Packers game at Tottenham Hotspur’s stadium in London last month the GB women’s flag football team took to the field, while Nausicaa and Mexican captain Diana Flores were also in the English capital to promote the sport.
+At halftime of the Giants vs Packers game at Tottenham Hotspur’s stadium in London last year the GB women’s flag football team took to the field, while Nausicaa and Mexican captain Diana Flores were also in the English capital to promote the sport.

-“It’s amazing to have the support of the NFL and to promote growth around the world because it’s going crazy right now in the US, Italy and even in places like Cairo (Egypt), which I visited in 2020 and there were 17 girls playing in hijabs,” she says with a smile.
+“It was amazing to have the support of the NFL and to promote growth around the world because it’s going crazy right now in the US, Italy and even in places like Cairo (Egypt), which I visited in 2020 and there were 17 girls playing in hijabs,” she says with a smile.

 “It shows the diversity and positivity of the sport and we need the support of more men as well to help with our cause.